fsmiamoto/reagent/README.md

 But pointing to specific lines through chat is clunky, and setting up GitHub PRs for local work-in-progress is overkill.

-Reagent is a lightweight MCP server that opens a familiar, GitHub-style review interface right in your browser—no external tools, no overhead.
-Just seamless code reviews for the code already on your machine.
+Reagent is a lightweight MCP server that opens a familiar, GitHub-style review interface right in your browser.

+No external tools and no overhead for seamless code reviews right in your machine.

 ![Reagent Usage](./docs/usage.png)

-## Why Reagent?

-- **Communicate naturally**: Line-level comments are clearer than "change line 42 in app.ts"
-- **Stay in flow**: Review AI-generated code without context-switching to external platforms
-- **Work locally**: Everything runs on your machine
-- **Token efficient**: Give your agent as much feedback as possible at once, reducing token waste
-- **Git-native**: Works with uncommitted changes, commits, and branches using tools you already know

 ## Features